Rougga: Theater

 The theater is located on the opposite bank of the wadi from Bararus and is roughly oval in shape.
 The theater of Bararus is in bad condition, though a stage of 29½ by 30 meters is still discernible.
-The overall size of the arena was 98 by 73.5 meters with seating on a radial barrel vaulting the Arena walls were only 3 meters heigh and lacked a parapet.
-It was estimated that the arena could seat 12100 spectators.
+The overall size of the arena was 98 by 73.5 meters with seating on a radial barrel vaulting.
+The Arena walls were only 3 meters high and lacked a parapet.
+It was estimated that the arena could seat 12,100 spectators.
 The arena may have been unfinished.

 Cistern

-The underground cisterns are very large. and were excavated by the French in the 20th century.
+The underground cisterns are very large and were excavated by the French in the 20th century.

 Inscriptions

 Several inscriptions were found in the town, including one recording that the curator Republicae performed duties in the three cities of Thysdrus, Thaenae and Bararus.